Saitama Seibu Lions: Nishitetsu Lions (1951–1972)

 The Nishitetsu Lions called Heiwadai Stadium home for their entire existence.
-They were one of a dominant team in the Pacific League during the 1950s, winning four pennants, including three straight Japan Series against the Yomiuri Giants behind famed manager Osamu Mihara; their last championship in Fukuoka came in 1958.
+They were one of the most dominant teams in the Pacific League during the 1950s, winning four pennants, including three straight Japan Series against the Yomiuri Giants behind famed manager Osamu Mihara; their last championship in Fukuoka came in 1958; after which Mihara left for the Taiyo Whales and led them to a Japan Series championship over the Daimai Orions in 1960.

 The team struggled through the following decade and did not witness much success on the field.
-In 1969–1970 the team was caught up in the infamous Black Mist game-fixing scandal, which resulted in four Lions pitchers being banned from NPB for life, as well as other players receiving lesser punishments.
-These losses decimated the team, which finished the 1970 season in last place.
+In 1969, outfielder Carl Boles exposed the Black Mist Scandal, a match-fixing incident after he discovered players were taking bribes from the yakuza, which resulted in four Lions pitchers being banned from NPB for life, as well as other players receiving lesser punishments.
+These losses decimated the team which the team would not recover from for the rest of their time in Fukuoka, which finished the 1970 season in last place.

-After a third straight last-place finish, in November 1972 the franchise was sold to the Fukuoka Baseball Corporation, also a part of Nishi-Nippon Railroad.
+After a third straight last-place finish, and with Nishi-Nippon not wanting to do with anything to the team due to the Black Mist Scandal, in November 1972, the franchise was sold to the Fukuoka Baseball Corporation, a shell company within Nishi-Nippon Railroad.
 Following the sale, the team was renamed the Taiheiyo Club Lions.